hewison-chris/agora-cl-docs/website/docs/install/install-with-docker.md

 It can a long time (from days to months) for your validator to become fully activated.
 To learn more about the validator activation process, see [Deposit Process](https://kb.beaconcha.in/ethereum-2.0-depositing).
 See [Check node and validator status](../monitoring/checking-status.md) for detailed status monitoring guidance.

-You can leave your **execution client**, **beacon node**, and **validator client** terminal windows open and running.
+You can leave your **execution client**, **Agora node**, and **validator client** terminal windows open and running.
 Once your validator is activated, it will automatically begin proposing and validating blocks.

 ## Appendix A: Manage Agora-cl with Docker

-To interact with your beacon node through Docker, use one of the following commands:
+To interact with your Agora node through Docker, use one of the following commands:

  - Halt: `docker stop beacon-node` or `Ctrl+c`
  - Restart: `docker start -ai beacon-node`